johndavedecano/laragym/README.md

 ## LaraGym - A Laravel gym management system

-Finally a gym management system build with laravel and SvelteKit.
+Finally, a gym management system built with laravel and SvelteKit.
 Comes with powerful features that will allow you to scale and easily manage your gym or fitness centers.

 ![My Image](https://raw.github.com/johndavedecano/PHPLaravelGymManagementSystem/main/screenshot.png)